 Origins

 A Many Tale is a story inspired by a plethora of sources.
-From TTRPGs, to fantasy fiction, to comics, to anime and cartoons.
+From TTRPGs, to fantasy fiction, to comics, to classic American cinema and animation.

 The heart of A Many Tale lies with TTRPGs, and the stories-from-chaos approach to telling tales.
 The original concept of AMT is a direct result of my own search for writing exercises beyond prompts and practice.